Matchings in 3-uniform hypergraphs: Abstract

 \section{Abstract}

 We determine the minimum vertex degree that ensures a perfect matching in a $3$-uniform hypergraph.
 More precisely, suppose that $H$ is a sufficiently large $3$-uniform hypergraph whose order $n$ is divisible by $3$.
 If the minimum vertex degree of $H$ is greater than $\binom{n-1}{2}-\binom{2n/3}{2}$, then $H$ contains a perfect matching.
 This bound is tight and answers a question of H\`an, Person and Schacht.
 More generally, we show that $H$ contains a matching of size $d\le n/3$ if its minimum vertex degree is greater than $\binom{n-1}{2}-\binom{n-d}{2}$, which is also best possible.
+This extends a result of Bollob\'as, Daykin and Erd\H{o}s.